Rule 11-103. Rulemaking Procedures.

 Statement of the Rule:

 (1) Submission of final rules recommendations.
-Each advisory committee shall vote upon and finalize its recommendations and any proposed committee notes for public comment and submit them to the Administrative Office of the Courts for publication and distribution.
+Each advisory committee shall vote upon and finalize its recommendations and any proposed committee notes for public comment and submit them to the Supreme Court to be approved for public comment.
+If approved by the Supreme Court, the committee shall submit the rules to the Administrative Office of the Courts for publication and distribution.

 (2) Publication.
 The Administrative Office of the Courts shall publish the final committee recommendations and any proposed committee notes for a 45-day comment period.
 The purpose of the comment period shall be to solicit written comment concerning the committees’ recommendations.